cmeon/node-wa/README.md

 * message: emitted when we receive a full message, the entire ProtocolTreeNode is sent
 * serverAccept: emits { from: "userid-who-message-was-sent-to", id: "messageId" } when a message is accepted by the server (msgReceived should be emitted when the actual recipient has received the message)
 * message: also emitted when we receive something that looks like a message, but we have no idea how to parse it internally
+* connectionReplaced: when another WA client logs into your account, you'll receive this event
+* media: emits a bunch of information about media received - theoretically this works, but realistically, it does not, as media includes all sorts of data that doesn't fit into a single packet, so right now the packet reader blows up on it.

 Functions you can call: